CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/source-creator.md

           <details>
           <summary>Click here to find out more.</summary>
           <div>
-          A collection is a group of vocabulary values available for some fields, e.g., Status - Started, Closed, etc.
+          Collections are groups of predefined values (e.g., status options like "Started," "Closed").
+In the context of the Analytical Page, collections are often used for filters.

-          In the context of the Analytical Page, collections are used for filters.
           In this case, there is a special icon that you can click to open a list of values to choose from:

           ![AppEngine User's Guide](./media/source-creator/document-type.png)